-- 1. Before removing the damper, remove the baffle put the damper into the open (vertical) position - 2.
-Raise the damper following the arrow to disengage it from its brackets - 3.
-Turn the damper towards the right hand side - 4.
-Then lower it into the fire place
+1. Before removing the damper, remove the baffle (take care to hold the decorative back plate of the unit to avoid it falling), then put the damper into the open (vertical) position.

+2. Raise the damper following the arrow to disengage it from its brackets

+3. Turn the damper towards the right hand side

+4. Then lower it into the fire place